Qix-/decuss/README.md

 This is a small experiment to empirically decide which letters are the "most profane".

+It attempts to answer the question: **If I wrote a random string generator, which numbers/letters should I omit in order to reduce the chance of generating something offensive?**

 Read the background for more information, or jump to [Results](#Results) if you're only interested in the findings.